 “A lot of the additional volume is coming in opaque bottles and with shrink-sleeve labels,” Maddox said, referencing two PET container characteristics that have caused headaches for the plastics recycling industry.
 “These are excellent growth opportunities.
 But it’s not going to be any easier.”

-Those types of challenges may seem daunting for plastics recycling executives who have weathered depressed commodities over the last several years and are now looking for a return to reliable revenues.
+Those types of challenges may seem daunting for plastics recycling executives who have weathered depressed commodity prices over the last several years and are now looking for a return to reliable revenues.
 Speakers, however, urged against complacency.

-In the conference’s opening plenary session on March 7, Avangard Innovative CEO Rick Perez noted plastics recycling needs to find a way to overcome its image problem.
+In the conference’s opening plenary session, Avangard Innovative CEO Rick Perez noted plastics recycling needs to find a way to overcome its image problem.
 He said recycled material is still considered inferior to virgin product.

 The solution?
 According to Perez, stakeholders need to better understand all the specifics of the bales and recycled resins being produced.